rorydbain/rorydbain.github.io/_posts/2018-03-31-fresh-pasta.markdown

 ---
 layout: post
-title: "You Should Make Fresh Pasta"
+title: "Fresh Pasta"
 date: 2018-03-31 19:00:00 +0000
 categories: food
 ---

 A couple of months ago I first made fresh pasta and was amazed at how easy it was to do - it requires just two ingredients and can be done in 15 minutes.
+In the summer my Mum's hens lay more eggs than she knows what to do with at times and this is a delicious way to make use of them.

 ![Pre roll]({{ "/assets/pasta_preroll.jpg" | absolute_url }})